spcl/GDI-RMA/README.md

 Thousands of Cores presented at the International Conference for High Performance Computing, Networking, Storage and Analysis (SC '23).

-It implements a distributed-memory graph database with the use of one-sided Remote Direct Memory Access (RDMA).
+GDI-RMA implements a distributed-memory graph database with the use of one-sided Remote Direct Memory Access (RDMA).
 GDI-RMA was scaled to over 7,000 servers with 120,000 cores and 77 TB of distributed memory with datasets scaling up to 34 billion vertices and 549 billion edges.

+GDI-RMA stores all data in the main memory and does not follow the traditional server-client model, but instead uses RDMA to access remote data, which allows the processes that store the graph database data also to issue and process queries.

 ## Setup Guide